Jayne grew up on a farm

 to funeral service as did his father J.K Brennen.

-Sylvie owned the funeral home for over 16 years and took
+Sylvie then purchased, owned and operated Brennen Funeral Home for over 16 years and took

 great pride in serving each and every family with dignity and respect.